Flaykky/VPN-over-GameServer/README.md

 # VPN-over-GameServer
-experemential obfuscation for wireguard and gameserver
+experemential obfuscation for wireguard over a gameserver